shim212/othello/README.md

 - This program needs 'pygame', 'numpy', 'pickle' from PYPI.

-- This program does not use the tensorflow, et al., but it uses the python files adopted from the book 'The Deep Learning from Scratch'.
+- This program does not use the tensorflow, et al., but it uses the python files adopted and modified from the book 'Deep Learning from Scratch' by Saito Goki.